 We all know that you wouldn't like Bruce Banner when he's angry, but what about when he's partnered with S.H.I.E.L.D. agent Maria Hill, surrounded by a bunch of brilliant scientists and trying to deal with the creation of the Gamma Bomb and subsequent gamma-irradiated monsters?
 Mark Waid and Lenil Yu are hoping that you'll like that Banner quite a bit in their new series, The Indestructible Hulk.Talking about the newly-announced Marvel NOW! serie

 The latest Marvel Now! teaser promoting an "Indestructible" release kind of makes you do a double take.
 If it weren't for the distinctly green text and prominent Marvel Now! logo, fans might suspect Mark Waid and Leinil Francis Yu (Ultimate Wolverine vs. Hulk) were working on a new comic to follow Waid's other recent "I" titles

 Over a lifetime of reading comics, Senior Writer Chris Sims has developed an inexhaustible arsenal of facts and opinions.
 That's why each and every week, we turn to you, to put his comics culture knowledge to the test as he responds to your reader questions!

 Q: What are your thoughts on 90s comics? -- @philjacke

-A: It feels like I've said this before, but this may in fact be the single v
+A: It feels like I've said this before, but this

 We've been stoked for the Mike Allred and Laura Allred illustrated Daredevil #17 since the issue's cover was teased back in May, and now Marvel has revealed some preview pages that make the issue even more exciting.
 Why?
 Because Stilt-Man, that's why.
 Well... okay, that's not the biggest reason - the book's celebrated creative team is, and deservedly so.
 Set for an